rorong/Voyager_poc/README.md

 `foreman start`

-** If you get an error about forman not being installed, you can install it using `gem install foreman`
+** If you get an error about foreman not being installed, you can install it using `gem install foreman`